HuanXefh/Lovecraftian-Laboratory/README.md

 # Lovecraftian Laboratory

-Adds items, fluids, planets and other basic contents for Lovecraftian series.
-The mod itself alone is **NOT** playable.
+Part of Lovecraftian series, that adds items, fluids, planets, environmental blocks and other fundamental contents.
+The mod itself is **NOT** playable.

 This mod requires [Lovecraftian Library](https://github.com/HuanXefh/Lovecraftian-Library).